lucas-zach35/practice/README.md

 # practice
-practice repository for fucking with git
+practice repository for playing with git